PACE 2026

 Submission Guideline

-We ask all participants to publish their codebase and solver description on Github or a similar platform that is publicly available.
+We ask all participants to publish their codebase and solver description on Codeberg, Github, Gitlab (et cetera) or a ZIP/TAR archivew; the code needs to be publically accessible without registering with the platform.
+We will retrieve the sources shortly after the submission deadline.
 The following files are required.

 Tracks